Law Mefor: Career

 Law Mefor was a lecturer at the International Institute of Journalism, Abuja.
 He was a columnist at The Cable and other online newspapers, where he wrote articles.
 He served as a senior legislative aide and special assistant to senators, the deputy senate president, and the senate president.
 It should be recalled that after the appointment of Dr. Law Mefor, the Human Rights Writers Association of Nigeria (HURIWA) charged the new commissioner to, "get on immediately with the task of enlightenment, information and education of the citizens of Anambra State and all residents on the achievements, aspirations, goals and objectives of the government of governor Soludo because according to HURIWA, democracy is the government of the people, by the people and for the people.
 We wish the new information Commissioner all the best in his new assignment to his home State."

-His activities as a commissioner for information in Anambra State, he visited tha Anambra State Library Board to enhance collaboration and position the importance of communication for effective education.
+His activities as a commissioner for information in Anambra State, he visited the Anambra State Library Board to enhance collaboration and position the importance of communication for effective education.

 In another scenario, Mefor was criticised for being irrational and acting without decorum when he condemned the Deputy Speaker of the House of Representatives Rt.
 Hon.
 Benjamin Kalu statement on promoting peace and development in the zone.
 His publication on the Speaker's statement was termed, "unabashedly taken with the sole aim of casting aspersions on the person of the Deputy Speaker to, perhaps, gratify his paymasters."